NicolasArevalo/NicolasArevalo/README.md

 - 👋 Hi, I’m @NicolasArevalo
 - 👀 I’m interested in Develop and create
-- 🌱 I’m currently learning Html, CSS and JS.
+- 🌱 I’m currently learning REACTjs.

 - 📫 How to reach me: @lunago28 in twitter.